The Pidgeon Process

 1. Mining and crushing of the dolomite: The dolomite is mined and crushed by the supplier at the quarry, and delivered to the Magnesium Plant in 15-25mm granules.

 2. Calcination of the dolomite: The dolomite is calcinated by roasting it at 1,100-1,200ºC to remove the carbon from the magnesium carbonate compound in the form of carbon dioxide.
-The heat energy required is supplied by gas generated from on-site coal-to-gas converters.
-The chemical formula of the calcination is as follows:
+The heat energy required is supplied by gas generated from our Semi-Coke crackers.

 The calcined dolomite is then delivered to a store house for cooling.